-A limited group of final year students has been selected as the next target group in order to enable a final check before widely introducing the new classes in the under-graduate curriculum.
+A limited group of final year students has been selected as the target group in this stage of the project in order to enable a final check before introducing the new courses in the normal educational curriculum.

-Two existing final year classes (15 weeks each) on Energy Efficient Building Design and on Special Building Construction have been upgraded by incorporation the courseware in the tutorial part of these existing classes.
+Two existing final year classes (15 weeks each) on Energy Efficient Building Design and on Special Building Construction have been upgraded by introduction of simulation and modelling into the tutorial part of these existing courses.